 3. Keep the bedroom for sleeping (and other adult activities) only.

 Try and keep things like web browsing, television and other “day time” activities for the living room.
-Keeping your bedroom as a sanctuary for sleep can help you get a full night’s R&R.
+Keeping your bedroom as a sanctuary for sleep can help you get a full night’s rest and relaxation.

-At very least, if you must check you phone in your bedroom, use this mode.
+At very least, if you must check your phone in your bedroom, use this mode.

 Under the “Settings” in your Apple device, select “Display & Brightness”